 It is important that formwork is not removed too soon otherwise there is a risk that corners and arises could be knocked off and that concrete in beams and suspended slabs may be too weak to carry its own weight and may collapse.

-It is impossible to give definitive rules as to how long formwork should be left in place as the rate of gain of strength depends on many factors outside the suppliers control, including the ambient temperature.
+It is impossible to give definitive rules as to how long formwork should be left in place as the rate of gain of strength depends on many factors outside the suppliers control, we can provide cast in maturity sensors with Bluetooth connectivity to aid this decision making.

 Minor frost at night